Greg Maddux: Pitching style

 Maddux relied on his command, composure, and guile to outwit hitters.
 Though his fastball touched 93 mph in his early years, his velocity steadily declined throughout his career, and was never his principal focus as a pitcher.
 By the end of his career, his fastball averaged less than 86 mph.
 Maddux was also noted for the late movement on his sinker (two-seam fastball), which, combined with his control, made him known as an excellent groundball pitcher.
 While Maddux was not known for his strikeout totals, his strikeout totals have often been undersold because strikeout rate has often been measured per nine innings, rather than per batter faced.
 Maddux alternated his two-seam fastball with an excellent circle changeup.
-Though these served as his primary pitches, he also threw a four-seam fastball, a cutter, a curveball, a slider, and a splitter.
+Though these served as his primary pitches, he also threw a curveball and a cutter.

 Maddux was renowned for focusing on the outside corner.
 This approach was emphasized under former Atlanta Braves pitching coach Leo Mazzone.
 He would begin by throwing strikes with his fastball down and away, and then expand the strike zone with his changeup—sometimes obtaining borderline strike calls from umpires simply on the strength of his reputation.
 In complement with this strategy, Maddux popularized a tactic of throwing his two-seam fastball off the plate inside to left-handed hitters, only to have the ball break back over the inside corner for a strike.
 Maddux said of that pitch, "That was just my normal fastball that did that. ...
 I always had it.
 The pitch really started to work for me when I ... learned how to throw a cutter, it made that pitch more effective."